 Underground leaks can result from problems with sewer and water supply lines, including swimming pools and irrigation plumbing systems.

 Slab leaks– leaks beneath concrete slabs – can be especially damaging, as they can erode soil beneath your home, which in turn can cause cracks in the slab and foundation.
-Professional water leak detection services are essential to locate and repair slab leaks as soon as you think you may have a problem you cannot locate yourself.
+Professional slab leak detection services are essential to locate and repair slab leaks as soon as you think you may have a problem you cannot locate yourself.